 These methods are designed to provide relief while focusing on the fundamental goal of restoring healthy neurochemistry holistically.
 Your neurochemistry can be adjusted naturally through the withdrawal period and afterward so that you can achieve and also maintain the relief that benzodiazepines did not provide.

 Why Does My Doctor Not Know How to Help Me?

 Our clients have often gone to their prescribing physician and asked for help, but no help was available beyond switching medications, and sometimes even upping the dosage to “relieve” (mask) symptoms.

 It is an unfortunate fact that most physicians and psychiatrists do not receive any training at all on how to help taper a patient off medications.
 The guesswork method often leads to other complications, all of which can be avoided if proper care is given.

-Despite these sorts of complications, we provide the gentlest, safest route back to healthy neurochemistry and relief of symptoms without drugs.
-Sometimes it is not possible to get to zero within the eight weeks of the program, but the client will leave the program with a plan to follow under medical guidance back home, to continue the taper and achieve full success.
+We understand these sorts of complications and how to avoid them.
+We provide the gentlest, safest route possible back to healthy neurochemistry and relief of symptoms – ideally without relying on more drugs.
+Sometimes bridge medications may be needed for a short time.
+For some clients, it is not possible to get to absolute zero within the eight weeks of the program, but the client will leave the program with a plan to follow under medical guidance back home, to continue the taper and achieve full success.
 A client may opt to stay longer than 8 weeks, and we can provide aftercare resources if needed to assist the client to reach their goals.

 To summarize, the benzodiazepine taper program will begin with lab testing, to discover what corrective actions we can use to begin to normalize neurochemistry.
 There may be toxins, there may be deficiencies, and there may be genetic factors that show up that can be eased with properly targeted supplements or other protocols.
 Hormone or other imbalances, allergies, blood sugar levels, all play a part in designing the program for a successful and comfortable benzo taper.